blue-person/slowreq/README.md

 </div>

 ## Description
-This Python 3 implementation utilizes sockets for a Slowloris attack.
-It aims to overwhelm a web server by creating multiple HTTP requests and keeping connections open for as long as possible by periodically sending headers, preventing legitimate users from accessing the server's resources.
+This Python 3 script employs HTTP requests for an HTTP flood attack, aiming to inundate a web server.
+Once the target is saturated with requests, rendering it incapable of responding to legitimate traffic, subsequent requests from genuine users will result in denial-of-service.

 ### Lite Version
 For cases where the program needs to be run using only a single file, a [lite version](https://github.com/blue-person/slowsock/releases/latest/download/slowsock-lite.zip) has been created.
 This version compresses everything into a single file and contains only the essentials for functioning.

 ## Requirements
 This project has been developed using Python 3.12.3.
-The libraries used are included in this Python version.
-However, in case `colorama` or `typing` libraries are not available for any reason, they are specified in the `requirements.txt` file.
-It's worth noting that these libraries aren't necessary if you're using the [lite version](https://github.com/blue-person/slowsock/releases/latest/download/slowsock-lite.zip).
+The libraries used are specified in the `requirements.txt` file.

-### Installation Requirements
+### Library installation
 To install the necessary dependencies, you can execute the following command:

 ```bash